 Infamous WeWork Private Jet Now For Sale

-Adam Neumann, founder of WeWork, has been shown the door after his tirade and tantrum filled tenure as CEO that was marked by poor management and leadership, excessive spending, and bullying of employees.
+Adam Neumann, founder of WeWork, has been shown the door after his tenure as CEO that was marked by poor management and leadership, excessive spending, and alleged bullying of employees.
 However, WeWork still has the company's private jet, a swanky 2018 Gulfstream G650 to sell.
 In 2019, the company put the jet on the market for $60 million after the IPO Neumann was planning fell apart.
 Now, the jet, which is one of the most expensive and luxurious models of private jets on the market today, has been marked down to $49.9 million.
 Brand new the jet costs at least $65 million.
 The G650 is considered to be the biggest, fastest, and best private jet money can buy.
 Unfortunately, WeWork, which is currently being run by Softbank, cannot find a buyer for the jet.
 Neumann's palace in the sky has flown for just 414 hours and had 131 landings.
 When WeWork attempted its ill-fated IPO, employees of the company were upset that Neumann spent $60 million on a jet when the company was losing money hand over fist.
 They have a point.
 Anyway, if you have enough friends, maybe you can pool your resources and buy this jet.
 I'd wash it in bleach and sage it before flying in it, but that's just me.

 Yeezy Files Trademark To Get Into The Beauty Biz